-Under the supervision and with the participation of our management, including our principal executive officers and principal financial and accounting officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the fiscal quarter ended March 31, 2019.
-Based on this evaluation, our Co-Chief Executive Officers and Chief Financial Officer have concluded that during the period covered by this report, our disclosure controls and procedures were effective.
+As required by Rules 13a-15 and 15d-15 under the Exchange Act, our management evaluated, with the participation of our Co-Chief Executive Officers and Chief Financial Officer, the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of March 31, 2020.
+Based upon their evaluation, our Co-Chief Executive Officers and Chief Financial Officer concluded that, as of March 31, 2020, our disclosure controls and procedures were effective.